Passion for spice cake since more than 150 years

 The pepper made the cake into an exclusive and coveted product, making it very popular as a gift among dignitaries.

 In the mighty Mongolian empire of Genghis Khan that stretched from the Danube to China in the early 13th century, a nutritious cake with honey and herbs was a regular part of the soldier’s ration.
 In ancient China, it was called Mi-kong.
-The honey cake provided the necessary power for the warriors who often traveled for a very long time.
+The honey cake provided the necessary energy for the warriors who often traveled for a very long time.

 From the 13th century on the spice cake had become a very popular delicacy in Flanders.
 Baking this special cake then becomes a craft in various Flemish cities.
 Especially Ghent was known for its spice cake that was topped with candied orange zest and almonds.
 From Ghent, the belgian spice cake trade flourished with England, where only regular gingerbread with candy syrup existed.